 (ISPR 3000 / 4 credits / 120 class hours)

 Conducted in Prague or in another approved location appropriate to the project in the Czech Republic, Poland, or Slovakia.
 Projects may include a creative or artistic component in the visual and performing arts or creative writing.
-Sample topic areas: Czech cubist architecture and design; legacy of Czech underground music; Roma ethnic and cultural identity; sustainable development in North Bohemia; the former Sudetenland today.
+Sample topic areas: alternative theaters in the Czech regions; Czech cubist architecture and design; legacy of Czech underground music; Roma ethnic and cultural identity; sustainable development in North Bohemia; the former Sudetenland today; Slovak weaving traditions.

 In addition to taking the above-listed courses, students will also need to enroll in one of the following two courses: